prnsh03/Customer-Segmentation-Analysis/README.md

 K-means Clustering: A popular algorithm that partitions data into K clusters based on similarities in the feature space.

-The project will utilize the marketing csv file.

 # Tools and Technologies
 The project is implemented using Python and popular libraries such as: